Lead poisoning: History

+Dutch Boy white lead paint advertisement, 1912.

+An important step in the understanding of childhood lead poisoning occurred when toxicity in children from lead paint was recognized in Australia in 1897.
+France, Belgium, and Austria banned white lead interior paints in 1909; the League of Nations followed suit in 1922.
+However, in the United States, laws banning lead house paint were not passed until 1971, and it was phased out and not fully banned until 1978.

 The 20th century saw an increase in worldwide lead exposure levels due to the increased widespread use of the metal.
 Beginning in the 1920s, lead was added to gasoline to improve its combustion; lead from this exhaust persists today in soil and dust in buildings.
 Midcentury ceramicist Carol Janeway provides a case history of lead poisoning in an artist using lead glazes in decorating tiles in the 1940s; her monograph suggests that other artists' potential for lead poisoning be investigated, for example Vally Wieselthier and Dora Carrington.
 Blood lead levels worldwide have been declining sharply since the 1980s, when leaded gasoline began to be phased out.
 In those countries that have banned lead in solder for food and drink cans and have banned leaded gasoline additives, blood lead levels have fallen sharply since the mid-1980s.

 The levels found today in most people are orders of magnitude greater than those of pre-industrial society.
 Due to reductions of lead in products and the workplace, acute lead poisoning is rare in most countries today, but low-level lead exposure is still common.
 It was not until the second half of the 20th century that subclinical lead exposure became understood to be a problem.
 During the end of the 20th century, the blood lead levels deemed acceptable steadily declined.
 Blood lead levels once considered safe are now considered hazardous, with no known safe threshold.

 In the late 1950s through the 1970s Herbert Needleman and Clair Cameron Patterson did research trying to prove lead's toxicity to humans.
 In the 1980s Needleman was falsely accused of scientific misconduct by lead industry associates.

 In 2002 Tommy Thompson, United States Secretary of Health and Human Services, appointed at least two persons with conflicts of interest to the CDC's Lead Advisory Committee.

 In 2014, a case by the State of California against several companies decided against Sherwin-Williams, NL Industries, and ConAgra and ordered them to pay $1.15 billion.
 The disposition of The People v.
 ConAgra Grocery Products Company et al. in the California 6th Appellate District Court on 14 November 2017 is that: